I want to be a Machine

 Just for a moment.

 Sometimes I hear a constant humming.
 A wave form, forming.
 White noise inverting.
 Pure and sublime.
 A state of contemplative thought.
 A lucid scrambling.
-Cybercinetic?
+Cybernetic?
 I drifted in and out the memory of shattered gates, into psychedelic purging I reached out at reflections of my former self.
-Of bodies I knew and those I want to know.
+Of bodies I knew and those, I want to know.

 Bent and at the point of bending.

 The light warmed the space for a while.
 Flickering, strobing and lulling me.
 Had I entered a womb it would have made some sense.
 But I didn’t so I forged on connecting, disconnecting.
 It was all in a nanosecond It was all in a nanosecond.
 And it was all okay.Perhaps this was a tomb.
 Entombment.

 On, off, on